mkalz/mkalz-academic/content/post/bildungdigital21/index.md

 ## Visualizing the discourse
 {{< tweet 1363950810644766728 >}}
-To get a fast overview about the main topics of the discourse I have hacked together
+To get a fast overview about the main topics of the discourse I have hacked together a short R-script to produce a tagcloud from the most used meaningful words in the discourse.

 ```R
 # We first install the Youtubecaption library
 install.packages('youtubecaption')